DoctorMcKay/node-binarykvparser/README.md

 # BinaryKVParser

+UPD 19.02.2025 For parse KV from CS2 game store

 This lightweight module parses Binary KeyValues, which is a Valve-proprietary format used in Steam.

 This is not the same as VDF aka KeyValues.
 To parse that, use the [vdf module](https://www.npmjs.com/package/vdf).